-Yes, the same or improved project can be resubmitted.
+Yes, an updated or enhanced proposal can be resubmitted.

 Can I apply for more than one capital investment project / studies project?

-Yes; however, each capital investment project requires the submission of a unique expression of interest and project proposal form.
-For studies projects, companies can only receive funding support for a maximum of three projects.
+Yes; however, each capital investment project requires the submission of a unique project proposal form.
+Companies can only receive funding support for a maximum of three Studies projects.

 How do I apply for capital investment project funding?

-All applicants must submit an expression of interest followed by a full project proposal through INTEGRO.
+All applicants must submit a project proposal through INTEGRO.